robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-5-mentor-materials.md

 Learn how to meet the needs of individuals without creating unnecessary workload by:

 - Making use of well-designed resources (e.g. textbooks)
-- Planning to connect new content with pupils' existing knowledge or providing additional pre-teaching if pupils lack critical knowledge
+- Planning to connect new content with pupils’ existing knowledge or providing additional pre-teaching if pupils lack critical knowledge
 - Building in additional practice or removing unnecessary expositions
 - Considering carefully whether intervening within lessons with individuals and small groups would be more efficient and effective than planning different lessons for different groups of pupils.